 Funnily enough, after visiting Nosara you might understand why.
 Perhaps it’s the mouth-watering, nutritious food.
 Or perhaps it’s the relaxed, ‘Pura Vida’ lifestyle where not too much is taken seriously, work is worried about ‘manana’, and the locals understand and appreciate the beauty of life.

-Put Nosara at the top of your list, and definitely don’t miss out on a few things:
+Put this destination at the top of your list, and definitely don’t miss out on a few of the best things to do in Nosara, Costa Rica:

 This stunning beach has three miles of pristine white sand and year-round waves.
 Although it’s the area’s most popular beach, it’s still big enough to have personal space.
 Plus, there are no buildings on the beachfront, making every section of the beach feel like a private get-away.
 Thanks to local organizations, this beach and all of Nosara is free from all gray and black water dumping, ensuring the cleanest, freshest water to swim in.
 Keep walking north on the beach, and you’ll find Playa Pelada with some of the best tide pools to swim in during the heat of the day.